 Mid IBDP summer is a critical moment for art students.
 They have completed the first year of the program with exploration of different art making techniques, ideas and approaches and are beginning to focus on their own individual path.

 Journaling- use the visual journal throughout the summer to record images, sketches, thoughts, observations... these can be adapted into PP screens, as fodder for the studio work to come.
-Try some of the art and ToK questions in Journal Reflections
+Try some of the art and ToK questions in Discussion Assignments

-A drawing a day- assign a drawing a day, it can be anything, even a 1 minute sketch of your feet, a tree, a view from the train, a song.... date each journal entry.
+A drawing a day- it can be anything, even a 1 minute sketch of your feet, a tree, a view from the train, a song.... date each journal entry.

 Who reads about art these days?
 We do!
-Assign a book for summer reading...Here are a few classics:
+Choose a book for summer reading...Here are a few classics: